CarrionAndOn/Pi-Usage-Monitor/README.md

 Run the file with "python3 temperature.py" to make sure it works<br />
 Use systemctl, supervisor, nohup, or any other service daemon to run the file in the background<br />
 An example service file for systemctl is in the source code.<br />
+If you use that example service, be sure to change the directory of where it runs the file to where you put the file.<br />
 ![it work](https://user-images.githubusercontent.com/30084485/223586659-3a030bed-69e8-43c8-8e23-083257df742e.png)